-This recipe isn’t mine, it’s my Acadian French grandmother’s, and though I’ve tried my fair share of tea biscuit recipes over the years, this is the one I return to again and again.
+This recipe isn’t mine, it’s my Acadian French grandmother’s.
+Though I’ve tried my fair share of tea biscuit recipes over the years, this is the one I return to again and again.
 Feel free to leave out the cheese and bake the tea biscuits plain, or try adding other ingredients like raisins, coconut, nuts, or berries.
 Think of the dough as a blank canvas, ready to be painted with whichever flavours you like.

 Ask any Maritimer and they’ll tell you – tea biscuits are a staple of life on the East Coast of Canada.
-This is my Acadian French grandmother’s recipe for Cheese Tea Biscuits, the recipe I return to again and again.
+This is my Acadian French grandmother’s Easy Cheese Tea Biscuits recipe,to which I return again and again.

 2 cups flour